mozilla-iam/cis/README.md

 - well-known-endpoint contains the Mozilla IAM Well Known endpoint data and it's deployment methods (this endpoint can only be manually deployed)
 - buildspec.yml contains the AWS Codebuild CD scripts.
-- .travis.yml contains the Travis CI scripts.
+- .github/workflows/make-test.yml contains the GitHub Actions CI script.

 Note that many directories contain their own README.md, which has more detailed information.